-As marketers we are always embarking on new and untested waters to keep our sales funnel full of qualified leads, keep customers engaged and ensure we stay on top of the competition.
 With the dominance of social media, the need to rise above the noise is more important than ever.
-There are many strategies to make this happen, but there is not one that will be your marketing silver bullet.
-As marketers we have to find the correct mix of strategies that will move the needle for your business and drive measurable results.
+As marketers, we have to find the correct mix of strategies that will move the needle for your brand and drive measurable results.

 I want to highlight one of these tactics; the practice of Influencer Marketing.
 Let’s break down three areas that are often forgotten.
 Here’s a step-by-step guide how to build a results driven influencer marketing program for your brand.

 In today’s marketing strategies and tactics; Content Marketing, Email Marketing, Social Media Marketing, etc. the concept of the buyer’s journey is not new.
 Marketers eat, breath and sleep the buyer’s journey.
 But way to often as I am consulting brands on their influencer marketing strategy, the first thing that they mention is a name of an influencer that they either have worked worked or want to work with on their next campaign.
 I challenge you to start from a clean slate when planning your influencer marketing program and take a look at your customers and the conversation they are having online and ask yourself:

 What are the main topics of these conversations?

 How do these conversation relate to your brand?

 What is the value my brand can bring to these conversations?